-You might notice that you have become hyper-aware and jumpy when it comes to taking risks and trying to find love again with new people.
-You might be thinking:
+You might notice that you have become hyper-aware and jumpy when it comes to taking risks and trying to find love again.
+Your apprehensions and fears may manifest in thoughts such as:

 - “I had a failed relationship and marriage.
 This is not going to work out”

 - “I am difficult to be around.
 Why would anyone like my company?”

 - “I play hard to get.
 Who would want to make the effort to win me over”

 “Don’t make it hard for people to get through to you,” says Megha.
 You must resist the urge to make dating after divorce intentionally difficult for you.
 Notice self-sabotaging behavior and let it go.